 Effective Curriculum for Behavioral Change

-We are a behavior change camp which conducts education and focus groups to build insight into the consequences of technology overuse; in addition to providing practical information on how overusing technology affects sleep patterns, brain development, and can impede social development, relationships, and contribute to a sedentary lifestyle and all the negative consequences that might bring.
+We are a behavior change camp that conducts education and focus groups to build insight into the consequences of technology overuse; in addition to providing practical information on how overusing technology affects sleep patterns, and brain development, and can impede social development, relationships, and contribute to a sedentary lifestyle and all the negative consequences that might bring.
 We create change by teaching self-regulation skills, practicing these skills with appropriate tools, and planning for the transition home.

-At camp, our counselors can intervene in real time to question thinking and have the camper practice new coping skills.
-Through our group sessions we can practice new ways to handle stress or arguments, and actually create muscle memory of becoming frustrated in common “hot button” situations, but resolving these conflicts peacefully.
+At camp, our counselors can intervene in real-time to question thinking and have the camper practice new coping skills.
+Through our group sessions, we can practice new ways to handle stress or arguments, and actually create muscle memory of becoming frustrated in common “hot button” situations, but resolving these conflicts peacefully.

 In the group, we learn how to keep a schedule and discuss the importance of self-monitoring behaviors.
 We teach campers how to set goals and implement systematic self-monitoring methodology in order to create behavioral change.

 Our behavioral coaching experts work with campers to reach their life goals and changing habits.
 Because we focus on the future and the wants and needs of the campers, we maintain a positive tone throughout camp.
 Our campers leave excited about the future and their new commitments and goals in life.